-Research Area: FIS/01 - Fisica Sperimentale
+Research Area: PHYS-01/A - Fisica Sperimentale delle Interazioni Fondamentali e Applicazioni

 Research activities